John Steinbeck: Leftist alliances

 Steinbeck was a close associate of playwright Arthur Miller.
 In June 1957, Steinbeck took a personal and professional risk by supporting him when Miller refused to name names in the House Un-American Activities Committee trials.
 Steinbeck called the period one of the "strangest and most frightening times a government and people have ever faced".

-In 1963, Steinbeck visited the Armenian Soviet Socialist Republic at the behest of John Kennedy.
+In 1963, Steinbeck visited the Armenian Soviet Socialist Republic at the behest of President John F. Kennedy.
 During his visit he sat for a rare portrait by painter Martiros Saryan and visited Geghard Monastery.
+He also met with Armenian poet Hovhannes Shiraz in Yerevan.
+Steinbeck's letter of thanks for Shiraz's hospitality is now displayed at the Shiraz house museum in Gyumri.
 Footage of this visit filmed by Rafael Aramyan was sold in 2013 by his granddaughter.

+Vietnam war

 In 1967, when he was sent to Vietnam to report on the war, his sympathetic portrayal of the United States Army led the New York Post to denounce him for betraying his leftist past.
 Steinbeck's biographer, Jay Parini, says Steinbeck's friendship with President Lyndon B. Johnson influenced his views on Vietnam.
 Steinbeck may also have been concerned about the safety of his son serving in Vietnam.
+Steinbeck opposed the anti-war movement in the United States, denouncing the "fallout, drop-out, cop-out insurgency of our children and young people, the rush to stimulant as well as hypnotic drugs, the rise of narrow, ugly, and vengeful cults of all kinds, the mistrust and revolt against all authority – this in a time of plenty such as has never been known."

+Along with Albert Einstein, Steinbeck was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place in 1950–51 at Palais Electoral, Geneva, Switzerland.

 Government harassment

 Steinbeck complained publicly about government harassment.
-Thomas Steinbeck, the author's eldest son, said that J. Edgar Hoover, director of the FBI at the time, could find no basis for prosecuting Steinbeck and therefore used his power to encourage the U.S. Internal Revenue Service to audit Steinbeck's taxes every single year of his life, just to annoy him.
+Thomas Steinbeck, the author's eldest son, said that J. Edgar Hoover, the director of the FBI at the time, could find no basis for prosecuting Steinbeck and therefore used his power to encourage the U.S. Internal Revenue Service to audit Steinbeck's taxes every single year of his life, just to annoy him.
 According to Thomas, a true artist is one who "without a thought for self, stands up against the stones of condemnation, and speaks for those who are given no real voice in the halls of justice, or the halls of government.
 By doing so, these people will naturally become the enemies of the political status quo."

 In a 1942 letter to United States Attorney General Francis Biddle, John Steinbeck wrote: "Do you suppose you could ask Edgar's boys to stop stepping on my heels?
 They think I am an enemy alien.
 It is getting tiresome."
 The FBI denied that Steinbeck was under investigation.